 The oil derived from sandalwood has been in use and is still used for spiritual purposes.
 Since it is beneficial in meditation and calming and focusing the mind, most people use it for such a purpose.
 It is mostly used as incense in temples and personal alters and its fragrance has a way of taking the mind into heavenly realms.
 The statures and gods placed on shrines, home alter or temples are also fashioned from sandalwood.
-During the olden days when sandalwood trees were in abundant they were used for constructing parts of temples.
-Other uses of sandalwood include meditation beads or malas, sandalwood paste for spiritual anointing, and sandalwood oil for anointing deities.
+During the olden days when sandalwood trees were in abundance, they were used for constructing parts of temples.
+Other uses of sandalwood include meditation beads or males, sandalwood paste for spiritual anointing, and sandalwood oil for anointing deities.

 Stress Relief and Relaxer

 It is one of the best relaxers you can find.
 A few drops of sandalwood essential oil inhaled before yoga class or relaxation will help create a perfect mood.
 It calms the nerves and induces and tranquil and relaxed mind.
 Use it before prayer time or quiet time and you will see amazing results.
-It is also used by those who want to focus when undertaking some tasks such as writing.
+It is also used by those who want to focus on when undertaking some tasks such as writing.

 You can apply 2 to 4 drops of sandalwood oil on your wrists or ankles during periods of high stress.
-A direct inhalation of the oil also gives good results.
+Direct inhalation of the oil also gives good results.
 If you want everyone to enjoy the results of the oil then consider using in a diffuser.
 Use it also in bathing water at the end of a tiring day.

 Sandalwood Essential Oil for Skin

 This is perhaps one of the things that sandalwood oil is known best for.
-It promotes a smooth and healthy skin.
-Those with dry, chapped, dehydrated, or acne prone skin, enjoy tremendous benefits when they use the oil.
+It promotes smooth and healthy skin.
+Those with dry, chapped, dehydrated, or acne-prone skin, enjoy tremendous benefits when they use the oil.
 It not only improves the complexion but it also helps eliminate skin imperfections.
 As a matter of fact, sandalwood oil is one of the best anti-aging and skin whitening agents in the market.

 Sandalwood essential oil also helps mitigate some skin problems such as rashes, psoriasis, inflammation, eczema, dandruff, and scars.